Where are they now? Granovskaia’s first 10 signings as Chelsea director

 But Chelsea have won six major trophies since she took her current role, meaning she have done something right.
 We’ve taken a look at her 10 first signings to see how they fared.

-The winger was impressive in three years at Lyon, such that Aston Villa paid £17million for his services in September 2020.
-He has played 42 league games for the Midlands side.
+The winger was impressive in three years at Lyon, such that Aston Villa paid £17million for his services in September 2020, but he’s now on loan at Istanbul Basaksehir.

 Matic was brilliant in his second spell at Chelsea, earning a place in the 2014-15 PFA Team of the Season and winning two League titles before departing for Manchester United for £40m in 2017.